-CERTIFICATE OF APPROVAL
+CE RTIFICATE OF APPROVAL

 MASTER'S THESIS

-This is to certify that the Master's thesis of
+This is to certify that at the Master's thesis of

 Zhenzhen Wang

-has been approved by the Examining Committee for the thesis requirement for the Master of Science degree in Physics at the December 2004 graduation.
+for the thesis require by the Examining Committee ement for the Master of Science the December 2004 graduation.

-Thesis Committee: \

-Donald A. Gurnett, Thesis Supervisor
+Thesis Committee: Donald A. Gurnett, Thesis Supervisor

 William Daughton

 Kenneth Gayley